 All of our products contain a variety of these ingredients; our shampoo contains green tea extract, coconut oil, and coffee extract, while our keratin conditioner contains green tea extract, coconut oil, aloe vera, and safflower oil.
 Our styling cream and defining gel contain green tea extract, aloe vera, and coffee extract, but the defining gel also includes biotin.
 No matter which products you pick, you can rest assured that your hair follicles will see an increase in blood flow!

 What is hygral fatigue?

 If you frequently moisturize your hair, but your hair care products do not contain an adequate balance of moisture and protein, you’ll likely fall victim to hygral fatigue.

 If your hair does not receive enough protein, it can become fatigued from swelling and unswelling due to encountering high moisture levels.
 This results in curls that are very soft but lack volume and are undefined.

 Eliminating hygral fatigue

 Fortunately, hygral fatigue can be quickly resolved by incorporating products utilizing proteins like keratin into your hair care routine.
-To ensure that your curls are soft and well-defined, our hydrating conditioner contains hydrolyzed wheat protein and keratin.
+Our hydrating conditioner contains hydrolyzed wheat protein and keratin to ensure that your curls are soft and well-defined.

-Any of these three dark horsemen of curly hair can cause you to run to the barber for a buzz real quick.
+These three dark horsemen of curly hair can cause you to run to the barber for a buzz real quick.
 Fortunately, knowing is the first step to fixing.
 Next is doing something about it.
 We created the Formula F=kx system to address each of these issues.
-Think of it as as the shortcut button for great looking hair.
+Think of it as the shortcut button for great-looking hair.